Arthur Greenwood: Political career

+Minister of Health

-In 1929, Greenwood was appointed Minister of Health, remaining in the post until the collapse of the Labour government in August 1931; he was sworn into the Privy Council at the time of his appointment.
-During his period at the Ministry of Health, Greenwood raised widows' pensions and through the Housing Act 1930 enacted large-scale slum clearance.
+In 1929, when Labour came to power again under MacDonald, Greenwood was appointed Minister of Health, remaining in the post until the collapse of the Labour government in August 1931; he was sworn into the Privy Council at the time of his appointment.
+During his period at the Ministry of Health, Greenwood raised widows' pensions and steered through the Housing Act 1930 which enacted large-scale slum clearance.
+During the crisis of 1931, Greenwood was one of the cabinet ministers who voted against making cuts in spending to balance the budget, the issue which led to the fall of the government.
+He lost his seat at the subsequent 1931 general election, but returned to Parliament the following year, winning a by-election in the Yorkshire constituency of Wakefield.
+Greenwood continued to represent Wakefield until his death in 1954.

-Greenwood became Deputy Leader of the Labour Party under Clement Attlee.
-During the 1935 General Election campaign, Greenwood attacked Chancellor of the Exchequer Neville Chamberlain for spending money on rearmament, saying that the rearmament policy was "the merest scaremongering; disgraceful in a statesman of Mr Chamberlain's responsible position, to suggest that more millions of money needed to be spent on armaments."
+Deputy Leader of the Labour Party

+Greenwood drafted the Labour manifesto for the 1935 general election, during which he attacked Chancellor of the Exchequer Neville Chamberlain for spending money on rearmament, saying that the rearmament policy was "the merest scaremongering; disgraceful in a statesman of Mr Chamberlain's responsible position, to suggest that more millions of money needed to be spent on armaments."
+Greenwood stood in the subsequent Labour Party leadership election against Clement Attlee and Herbert Morrison, but came third.
+Instead he became Deputy Leader of the Labour Party, when Morrison refused to take up this position under Clement Attlee.
+He would hold this position until 1945.

+Greenwood and Attlee forged a close and effective political relationship and worked well together; Attlee would later comment that Greenwood had given him “most loyal support and good counsel” in his autobiography.

 On 2 September 1939, acting for Attlee who was in hospital for prostate surgery, he was called to respond to Neville Chamberlain's ambivalent speech on whether Britain would aid Poland.
 As he was about to speak, he was interrupted by an angry Conservative backbencher and former First Lord of the Admiralty, Leo Amery, who electrified the chamber when he exclaimed loud and clear: "Speak for England, Arthur!"

 A flustered Greenwood proceeded to denounce Chamberlain's remarks, to the applause of both sides of the House, in a short speech for which he is best remembered.